mdepx/neodenyy1/README.md

 ### What this project gives to you

- 1) New firmware written from scratch for the main board.
+ 1) New firmware for motion controller written from scratch.
 The firmware uses real-time operating system [MDEPX](https://github.com/mdepx/mdepx) that I wrote from scratch as well.
  2) CAD models so you can assemble your own USB camera modules and LED rings (TODO)
  3) No warranty of any kind.
 Do that on your own risk!